AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 # ELDB-Binary-image-descriptor
 This project introduces ELDB binary image descriptor.
 This descriptor is used as a global image descriptor for place recognition applications.
 It represents an extension to the Local Difference Binary (LDB) image descriptor, that enhances its: 1) image matching accuracy, 2) robustness against appearance changes, and 3) its computational efficiency.

 To compute the ELDB descriptor of an image.
 First, the locations of the randomly selected image-cells pairs should be determined using SelectCellPairs function.
-Then, the descriptor is computed using ELDB1 function.
+Then, the image is downscaled and normalized. then finally, the descriptor is computed using ELDB1 function.
 As the following:

 ```